 Stage One: Making a Complaint

-- Information on how to make a complaint is clearly publicised in [section] of our publication.
+- Information on how to make a complaint is clearly publicised on our website.

-- Complaints may be sent in writing to Us at [land address], by e-mail at [e-mail address] or telephone on [telephone number] or other reasonable means where this is more convenient and practical for the complainant.
+- Complaints may be sent in writing to Us at email@example.com or other reasonable means where this is more convenient and practical for the complainant.

 - Complainants should provide the following information before their complaint will be considered: